sailoog/openplotter-documentation/en/getting_started.md

 ![](boot1.png)

-Turn the Raspberry on and go to Menu, Preferences and select raspi-config.
+Turn the Raspberry on and go to Menu > Preferences and select *Raspberry Pi Configuration*.

 *screenshot*